-BJ runs several small blocks on the outskirts of Taihape.
+BJ owns and runs several small blocks on the outskirts of Taihape.
 He is married to Jody with three children.
 He has a role on the St Joseph’s School board of trustees where his children are students.
-When not working he enjoys time in the outdoors and is a keen hunter and fisherman as well as been a strong supporter of local rugby.
+When not working he enjoys time in the outdoors and is a keen hunter and fisherman as well as a strong supporter of local rugby.

 Along with husband, Clint, and two children, she lives on a small sheep and beef farm.
 She is a hiker and often accompanies the family on hunting and fishing trips into the forest parks of the region.

 Maggie has joined the Taihape team in 2022 as a new graduate from Massey University.
 She has studied at various NZ universities for the past 10 years and is keen to get out on farm to apply her knowledge.